symbolworks/symbolfront/README.md

 We enter `enter`.
 UI responds:

 ```
 Tasks.
-Modify.
 New task.
 Date and time.

     Task